ScottyLabs/course-api/README.md

 sections   | {}         | Sections for this semester.
 See the [Meetings section](#meetings) for more info. fces       | {}         | All historical FCEs, organized by section.
-See the [FCEs section](#fces) for more info. rundate    | String     | Date that this JSON blob was generated in ISO format (YYYY-MM-DD).
+See the [FCEs section](#fces) for more info. rundate    | String     | Date that this JSON blob was generated in ISO format (YYYY-MM-DD). semester   | String     | Semester that this data's schedules represent.

 ### Prerequisites/Corequisites Object Representation: